Cray-HPE/vtds-provider-gcp/README.md

 hpe-openchami-a608              hpe-openchami                 479454303572
 ```

-The first string in the output here, `hpe-openchami-a608`, and is the
+The first field in the output, `hpe-openchami-a608`, is the identifier
-identifier you will use to remove the project.
-You can do that with a
+you will use to remove the project.
+You can do that with a comand in
-comand in the following form:
+the following form:

 ```
 gcloud projects delete hpe-openchami-a608